trigonal-mike/catester/doc/DEVCONVERT.md

 this directory will be created by devconvert, if it does not exist

 ## INITIAL_META
-points to the file containing initial values for the generated meta.yaml file
+points to the yaml-file containing initial values for the generated meta.yaml file

 e.g.: INITIAL_META = "../../assignments/initial-meta.yaml"